Gackle, North Dakota

 Gackle is a city in Logan County, North Dakota, United States.
 The population was 281 at the 2020 census.

 History

 Gackle was founded in 1904.
 It was named for George Gackle, a farmer.

 The town is home to the Gackle Public Library.
 German has been spoken in Gackle in the past, and is visible in the inscriptions on the First UCC Church.

-Many Former Residents and members of the Gackle Family reside in Minnesota, Iowa, Wisconsin, and Colorado.